 Our physiatrists (MDs specially trained to relieve pain and restore function) have numerous methods of non-invasive treatments at our disposal.
 By the time most of our patients come to us for help, most of them have tried rest, ice, and over-the-counter pain relievers.
 One important recommendation we usually make is to modify their activity so that they’re not continuing to aggravate their symptoms while their body is attempting to heal.

-Other treatments that frequently make our patients more comfortable and improve their range of motion include:
+Some other tennis elbow injury treatment that frequently makes our patients more comfortable and improves their range of motion include:

 - Use of an forearm strap and possibly a wrist brace

 - Physical therapy focusing on shoulder and elbow stabilization exercises